data-edu/tidyLPA/README.md

 To learn more:

-- Read the paper on tidyLPA in the [*Journal of Open Source Software*](http://joss.theoj.org/papers/10.21105/joss.00978)
+- Read the paper on tidyLPA in the [*Journal of Open Source Software*](http://joss.theoj.org/papers/10.21105/joss.00978) by Rosenberg, Beymer, Anderson, and Schmidt (2018)

 -   Browse the tidyLPA [website](https://jrosen48.github.io/tidyLPA/) (especially check out the Reference page to see more about other functions)